-To be successful in this field, you have to have the guts take on the challenges.
+To be successful in this field, you have to have the guts to take on the challenges.

 More importantly, you will need specific skills.

 What exactly do you need?
-This article will be listing on the 20 most needed investment banking skills for every aspiring investment banker.
+This article will be listed on the 20 most needed investment banking skills for every aspiring investment banker.

 Let’s start with one of the most important one – entrepreneurial skills.

 Investment banking is a business.
 You will be, at some points, a salesperson.
 And as part of your company’s sales force, your end goal is to earn for your bank.
 You must understand that the revenues of each transaction must be always greater than the costs.